Employment tribunals - automatic unfair dismissal - whistleblowing

 Any concerns you raise will only be a protected qualifying disclosure if you make them in an acceptable manner.
 This means that unless there are exceptional circumstances, you should try to sort out the matter internally before you go public.
 Your employer may have a policy about how to raise concerns, which you should follow.
 If you don't do this first, you may not be protected from unfair dismissal.

-If you were dismissed because you disclosed information to someone other than your employer, you'll only be protected if the person you reported it to was:
+If you were dismissed because you disclosed information to someone other than your employer, you might be protected if the person you reported it to was either:

-- the person responsible for the activities you made the disclosure about, or
+- the person responsible for the activities you made the disclosure about

 How will a tribunal decide if you've been unfairly dismissed because of whistleblowing?